 VPNs do not offer complete anonymity.
 VPN providers can store logs on your web browsing activity — records that, if they keep, they’ll be forced to hand over if requested by the authorities.

 Also, do not rely on a VPN as your only online security tool.
-While some can certainly help, they’re no substitute for good anti-virus and a password manager, and should be used in combination with these and other tools rather than as a substitute.
+While some can certainly help, they’re no substitute for good anti-virus and a Trend Micro Password Manager, and should be used in combination with these and other tools rather than as a substitute.

 Is a VPN the same as my private/incognito browser?